BaguetteBoiTuna/NTPU/2024-10-29-cib_midterm_report_dante.md

 In the early days of gaming, music was often a simple, unchanging loop due to hardware limitations.
 For example, the 1978 game Space Invaders featured a repetitive four-note loop that increased i tempo as enemies approached, adding tension despite the simplicity.
+This can be considered an early form of adaptive music, as the soundtrack responded to in-game events.

+As technology advanced, game designers/composers began creating more complex and dynamic soundtracks.
+Most games now feature adaptive music that changes based on player actions, environmental factors, and narrative progression.